analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

 IIO Commands
 ~~~~~~~~~~~~

 There are different commands that can be used to manage and control the device being used.
-The `iio_attr </resources/tools-software/linux-software/libiio/iio_attr>`__ command reads and writes IIO attributes.
+The :ref:`libiio iio_attr` command reads and writes IIO attributes.

 ::